yarsawyer/tidecoin/ai-docs/sprints/pqhd-next-sprint.md

     - value: `SeedID32 || CompactSize(path_len) || path elements (u32 little-endian)`
   - Write rules:
     - Inputs: annotate any pubkey the wallet recognizes in the spend path.
+    - Outputs: “Bitcoin way”:
-    - Outputs: annotate wallet-owned outputs where origin is known (at minimum: change outputs).
+      - annotate wallet-owned outputs where origin is known (including change, and also wallet-owned multisig outputs where applicable),
+      - never annotate outputs that are *not* wallet-owned (do not leak internal origin metadata to recipients).
   - Display rules:
     - `decodepsbt` adds a parsed view for PQHD_ORIGIN while keeping the raw proprietary list unchanged.
 - Acceptance criteria: